Vanilla Layer Cake with Blueberry Cardamom Curd

 Kitchen Chemistry

-Now that we know the why behind cake doming, how to we prevent it?
+Now that we know the why behind cake doming, how do we prevent it?
 Easy: we just need to insulate the outside of the cake so it heats at the same rate as the inside of the cake!
-To achieve this, I always use insulating cake strips — you soak them in water first, wrap around the cake, and it prevents the outside of the cake from getting too hot.
+To achieve this, I always use insulating cake strips — you soak them in water first, wrap them around the cake, and it prevents the outside of the cake from getting too hot.
 Easy peasy!

 Worried about making a cake with slippery curd layers?
 Don’t be.